Skip to content

 • Claims remain measurement and decision-useful prediction claims, not causal proof of fraud occurrence.

-• AAER is described as a severity-tail descriptive proxy.
+• AAER is described as a rare high-severity descriptive proxy.

 • Comment letters are described as public scrutiny, not complete SEC review.